-We think that after 6 months, pembrolizumab can be given less often without reducing how well the treatment works.
-For instance, we may be able to give pembrolizumab every 9, 12, 15 or 18 weeks instead of 3 or 6 weeks.
+Pembrolizumab is usually given every 3 or 6 weeks for up to 2 years.
+Our research suggests that standard treatment is too frequent.
+We think that after 6 months, how often pembrolizumab is given can be given less often without reducing how well the treatment works.
+For instance, we may be able to give pembrolizumab every 12 weeks instead of 3 or 6 weeks.
 The main aim of the REFINE-Lung study is to find out if treatment frequency can be safely reduced and the best frequency to use.
 Giving pembrolizumab less often will have many potential benefits, including: